Cristina Fernández de Kirchner: Conflict with the agricultural sector

 In March 2008, Fernández de Kirchner introduced a new sliding-scale taxation system for agricultural exports, so that rates fluctuated with international prices.
 This would effectively raise levies on soybean exports from 35% to 44% at the time of the announcement.
-This new taxation scheme, proposed by Minister Martín Lousteau, led to a nationwide lockout by farming associations, with the aim of forcing the government to back down on new tax system.
+This new taxation scheme, proposed by Minister Martín Lousteau, led to a nationwide lockout by farming associations, with the aim of forcing the government to back down on the new tax system.
 They were joined on 25 March by thousands of pot-banging demonstrators massed around the Buenos Aires Obelisk and the presidential palace.
 These demonstrations were followed by others at locations across the country that included road blockades and food shortages.

 The protests were highly polarizing.
 The government argued that the new taxes would allow for a better redistribution of wealth and keep down the food prices.
 It also claimed the farmers were staging a coup d'état against Fernández de Kirchner.
 Farmers argued that the high taxes made cultivation unviable.
-The activist Luis D'Elía interrupted one of the demonstrations leading stick-wielding pro-government supporters, who attacked the participants.
+The activist Luis D'Elía interrupted one of the demonstrations, leading stick-wielding pro-government supporters, who attacked the participants.
 Minister Lousteau resigned during the crisis, and the Peronist governors opted to negotiate on their own with the farmers, ignoring her approach.
 Her public image plummeted to its lowest level since the election in October 2007.

 After four months of conflict and having the majority in both houses of the Argentine Congress, the president introduced the new taxation bill.
 However, many legislators gave priority to the local agendas of their provinces as their economies depended heavily on agriculture.
 Many FPV legislators, such as Rubén Marín, opposed the bill.
 Marín argued: "For us, agriculture is the economy".
 There were two demonstrations the day of the vote: one against the bill, attended by 235,000 people, and the other in support of the bill, attended by 100,000 people.
 Farmers had announced that they would continue their demonstrations if the bill was approved without amendments.
 Senator Emilio Rached from Santiago del Estero cast the vote that resulted in a 36–36 tie.
 In the case of a tie, the vice president, who also serves as president of the Senate but without the right to vote, is required to cast the tie-breaking vote.
 Julio Cobos voted against the bill, which was then rejected, saying that: "My vote is not in favor, my vote is against".
-Despite the chilly relations between Cobos and Cristina Kirchner since that event, he completed his term as vice president.
+Despite the chilly relations between Cobos and Fernández de Kirchner since that event, he completed his term as vice president.